vitessio/website/content/en/docs/13.0/reference/vreplication/switchtraffic.md

 <div class="cmd">

 While switching traffic ensure that the VReplication lag for the workflow is less than this duration, otherwise report an error and don't switch.
-VReplication lag is the estimated maximum lag across workflow streams between the last event seen at the source and the event processed by the target.
+VReplication lag is the estimated maximum lag across workflow streams between the last event seen at the source and the event processed by the target (which would be a heartbeat event if we're fully caught up).
 Usually, when VReplication has caught up, this should be very small (under a second).

 While switching write traffic, we temporarily make the source databases read-only, and wait for the targets to catchup.
 The application will be down for this time: writes will error out.
-While switching write traffic, this flag can ensure that you only switch traffic if the current lag is small limiting downtime.
+While switching write traffic, this flag can ensure that you only switch traffic if the current lag is small limiting write-unavailability.

-This can also be useful if only reads are being switched: if the lag is too high the app might be reading stale data.
+While switching read traffic this can be used to set an approximate upper bound on how stale reads will be against the replica tablets when using `@replica` shard targeting.

 </div>